 - Students will be able to select from an expanded array of academic programs.
 This will nearly double the program options for Lock Haven and Mansfield students.
 This means more choices and greater momentum toward graduation.

 - A typical student will take most in-person courses at their home campus and potentially some through real-time remote learning.

-General education courses will be offered at each campus.
+- General education courses will be offered at each campus and online.